uwcartlab/webmapping/Chapter07/readme.md

 Note: If you are working through this chapter by yourself and not in a classroom setting, create a second GitHub account using a dummy email address to practice the collaborative coding concepts described below, as these will be valuable once entering a group work environment.

-Lesson 1: GitHub Refresher
+Lesson 1: Using Markdown for GitHub
 ==========================

+### I. GitHub Refresher

 As introduced in Chapter 1, _**[GitHub](https://github.com/)**_ is a website and project hosting service that uses the _**[Git](http://git-scm.com/)**_ version control system to take snapshots of your files at a given time, creating a backup that can be shared collaborative when multiple developers are coding at the same time on a group project.

-You have been using GitHub to commit your chapter activities throughout semester, but before discussing GitHub as a collaborative coding tool, it is helpful to refresh some [core GitHub terminology](https://help.github.com/en/github/getting-started-with-github/github-glossary):
+You have been using GitHub to commit your chapter activities throughout semester, but before discussing GitHub as a collaborative coding tool, it is helpful to refresh some [core GitHub terminology](https://help.github.com/en/github/getting-started-with-github/github-glossary).

-*   _**[Repository](https://help.github.com/en/github/getting-started-with-github/github-glossary#repository):**_ A repository is the most basic element of GitHub.
-They are easiest to imagine as a project's folder.
-A repository contains all of the project files (including documentation), and stores each file's revision history.
-Repositories can have multiple collaborators and can be either public or private.
+We primarily focused on GitHub concepts used for solo coding in Chapter 1:

 *   _**[Clone](https://help.github.com/en/github/getting-started-with-github/github-glossary#clone):**_ A clone is a copy of a repository that lives on your computer instead of on a website's server somewhere, or the act of making that copy.
 With your clone you can edit the files in your preferred editor and use Git to keep track of your changes without having to be online.
 It is, however, connected to the remote version so that changes can be synced between the two.
+*   _**[Push](https://help.github.com/en/github/getting-started-with-github/github-glossary#push):**_ Pushing refers to sending your committed changes to a remote repository, such as a repository hosted on GitHub.
+For instance, if you change something locally, you then _push_ those changes so that others may access them.
+*   _**[Clone](https://help.github.com/en/github/getting-started-with-github/github-glossary#clone):**_ A clone is a copy of a repository that lives on your computer instead of on a website's server somewhere, or the act of making that copy.
+With your clone you can edit the files in your preferred editor and use Git to keep track of your changes without having to be online.
+It is, however, connected to the remote version so that changes can be synced between the two.

+In Chapter 7, we will combine these concepts with GitHub techniques supporting collaborative coding:

 *   _**[Fork](https://help.github.com/en/github/getting-started-with-github/github-glossary#fork):**_ A fork is a personal copy of another user's repository that lives on your account.
 Forks allow you to freely make changes to a project without affecting the original.
 Forks remain attached to the original, allowing you to submit a pull request to the original's author to update with your changes.
 You can also keep your fork up to date by pulling in updates from the original.
 *   _**[Branch](https://help.github.com/en/github/getting-started-with-github/github-glossary#branch):**_ A branch is a parallel version of a repository.
 It is contained within the repository, but does not affect the primary or `master` branch allowing you to work freely without disrupting the "live" version.
 When you've made the changes you want to make, you can merge your branch back into the `master` branch to publish your changes.
 *   _**[Commit](https://help.github.com/en/github/getting-started-with-github/github-glossary#commit):**_ [](https://help.github.com/en/github/getting-started-with-github/github-glossary#collaborator)A commit, or "revision", is an individual change to a file (or set of files).
 It's like when you _save_ a file, except with Git, every time you save it creates a unique ID (a.k.a. the "SHA" or "hash") that allows you to keep record of what changes were made when and by who.
 Commits usually contain a commit message which is a brief description of what changes were made.
-*   _**[Push](https://help.github.com/en/github/getting-started-with-github/github-glossary#push):**_ Pushing refers to sending your committed changes to a remote repository, such as a repository hosted on GitHub.
-For instance, if you change something locally, you then _push_ those changes so that others may access them.

 *   _**[Fetch](https://help.github.com/en/github/getting-started-with-github/github-glossary#fetch):**_ Fetching refers to getting the latest changes from an online repository without merging them in.
 Once these changes are fetched you can compare them to your local branches (the code residing on your local machine).
 *   _**[Merge](https://help.github.com/en/github/getting-started-with-github/github-glossary#merge):**_ Merging takes the changes from one branch (in the same repository or from a fork), and applies them into another.
 This often happens as a pull request (which can be thought of as a request to merge), or via the command line.
 A merge can be done automatically via a pull request via the GitHub web interface if there are no conflicting changes, or can always be done via the command line.
 *   _**[Pull](https://help.github.com/en/github/getting-started-with-github/github-glossary#pull):**_ Pull refers to when you are fetching _in_ changes _and_ merging them.
 For instance, if someone has edited the remote file you're both working on, you'll want to _pull_ in those changes to your local copy so that it's up to date.